 Typically, we see that about 10% of employers have their schedules at 100% capacity, and 10% have 0% filled time slots, but of course, this depends on the number of available time slots at each employer.

-You may choose to keep the scheduling window open during the event to boost appointment numbers, this may result in a 15-20% bump in appointments.
-If you do choose to close it before the event starts, just remember that candidates cannot make appointments once the scheduling window closes.
-Bear this in mind as you make decisions about candidate marketing, and don't forget you can use the push notifications feature to remind candidates about when the scheduling window closes.
+You may choose to keep the booking window open during the event to boost meeting numbers, this may result in a 15-20% bump in appointments.
+If you do choose to close it before the event starts, just remember that candidates cannot book meetings once the booking window closes.
+Bear this in mind as you make decisions about candidate marketing, and don't forget you can use the push notifications feature to remind candidates about when the booking window closes.

-If you're interested, the Analytics tab will also show you how many appointments have been booked by day, so you can see which of your marketing strategies are having the greatest impact.
+If you're interested, the Analytics tab will also show you how many meetings have been booked by day, so you can see which of your marketing strategies are having the greatest impact.